Approaches for Teaching ESL Students: Prediction vs. Decoding

 “Really, we’re going to rely on my acting skills?”
 (Predictably, I replaced the word ‘acting’ with ‘prediction’ during the comparison).

-Not that teaching the words and phrases that are most frequently used in the English language is a bad idea.
+Not that teaching common sight words is a bad idea.
 It’s not.
 But there’s got to be a lot more.
 Because of all the things I’ve learned in my life, it’s that predictions are often wrong.
 Yes, it’s possible to “remarkably and accurately predict things,” but it’s also very possible to be absolutely wrong.
-When teaching ESL students, let's not teach them how to read and speak English using an approach that we hope will help them predict the language faster.
+When teaching ESL students, let’s not teach them how to read and speak English using an approach that we hope will help them predict the language faster.
 Let’s teach them in a way that will help them know the language faster.

 Let’s teach them the sounds and the building blocks of the English language, so when they see an English word they know how to correctly pronounce it.
 Then transfer those skills to vocabulary and comprehension.
 Because I’ve spoken the English language my entire life and I try and predict the ending of many a people’s sentences and I might be right a lot of the time but I’m wrong just as frequently.

 In a recent webinar for Reading Horizons, former TESOL President, Dr. Neil J. Anderson, quoted a research study highlighting the importance of teaching ESL students decoding strategies on top of higher-level skills like prediction: